angular-redux/store/README.md

 ```

 Once you've done this, you'll be able to inject 'NgRedux' into your
 Angular 2 components.
-In your top-level app component, you
+In your top-level app module, you
 can configure your Redux store with reducers, initial state,
 and optionally middlewares and enhancers as you would in Redux directly.